Wellness: Women’s Health & Well-Being: Practical Ways to Improve Mental Health, Balance Hormones, and Feel Better Daily. Women 50 and beyond.

 This guide shares practical, research-backed ways to improve mental health, build self-care habits, and support overall well-being.

-🧠 Mental Health Matters More Than Ever
+🧠 Mental Health Matters More Than Ever After 50.
+Healthy Aging Starts with Understanding Your Body.

 Studies from organizations like the World Health Organization show that women are more likely to experience anxiety and depression due to factors like stress, caregiving responsibilities, and hormonal changes.
+Thriving After 50: Going Beyond the Basics of Women’s Health.

 Common signs to watch for: